hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 !!! caution

-    The minimum number of peers is set by the `--Xp2p-peer-lower-bound` option, which also has a default of 25.
+    The minimum number of peers is set by the early access option `--Xp2p-peer-lower-bound`, which also has a default of 25.
     If you reduce the `--max-peers` from the default, you must also set the `--Xp2p-peer-lower-bound` option to the same value or lower.
     For example, if you decrease `--max-peers` to 20, set `--Xp2p-peer-lower-bound` to 20 or lower.

-    Note, `Xp2p-peer-lower-bound` is an experimental option.

 ### `metrics-category`